Endpoint Services, MECM, Configure MECM Endpoint Protection

 Once the Endpoint Protection client settings node is added, select it from the list on the left to modify the policy settings.

-Changing the setting for Install Endpoint Protection client on client computers to Yes instructs any SCCM managed endpoint for which this client policy applies to install the SCEP client (Windows 7/8/8.1 endpoints), or to configure Windows Defender (Windows 10 endpoints).
+Changing the setting for Install Endpoint Protection client on client computers to Yes instructs any MECM managed endpoint for which this client policy applies to install the Endpoint Protection client.

-Selecting Yes for the setting Managed Endpoint Protection client on client computers is required for SCCM to manage SCEP/Windows Defender.
+Selecting Yes for the setting Managed Endpoint Protection client on client computers is required for MECM to manage Endpoint Protection.

 Configure an Endpoint Protection Anti-malware Policy

-To configure an Endpoint Protection Anti-malware Policy: The Endpoint Protection Anti-malware policy is used to determine the behavior of the SCEP/Windows Defender client (scan schedule, on-demand settings, user restrictions, exceptions, etc.) Detailed explanation of policy elements can be found at:
+The Endpoint Protection Anti-malware policy is used to determine the behavior of the Endpoint Protection client (scan schedule, on-demand settings, user restrictions, exceptions, etc.) Detailed explanation of policy elements can be found at:

 C:\Program Files (x86)\Microsoft Configuration Manager\AdminConsole\XmlStorage\EPTemplates